Undertaking Initiatives for the Common Good

 Through our many partnerships, the Olseth Family Foundation aspires to slow or reverse the loss of native species, with the goal of restoring stability and balance in North American ecosystems.

-Human Rights Council Meeting, Geneva Switzerland
+2024 United Nations Human Rights Council Meeting, Geneva, Switzerland

 Engendering Dignity, Respect and Equality